Bodo-inc/Bodo-examples/examples/tpch/README.md

 ### Running queries on multi nodes

-A multi nodes cluster needs to be configured  with `modin.yaml` file which is available in this folder as an example.
+A multi-node cluster needs to be configured with a yaml script which is available in this folder as an example (`modin.yaml`).
 Please add your AWS credentials under `setup_commands` and update the `InstanceType` under the `node config` and `initial_workers` sections with the cluster type and number of the nodes.
 For this benchmark we used 16 nodes `c5n.18xlarge` cluster.
 To start your cluster run the below command:
 ```
 - ray up modin.yaml